SureshS13/RandNum-Website-Project/README.md

 Once complete, upcoming goals (tentative) are to:

-- Use localStorage and sessionStorage to store score counts.
+- Use localStorage and sessionStorage to store session high score counts.

-- Use Node.js with MySQL to create user functionality to store score counts.
+- Use Node.js with MySQL to create user functionality to store and show your personal all-time high score counts.

 - Add a high score page.